 As this type of click fraud happens within an app, it is usually the app developer that is the fraudulent party.
 These apps tend to be in the Google Play store and can affect Google Ads and Facebook display ads too.

-Click spam isn’t limited to apps though, with mobile landing pages and web pages also capable of generating fake clicks and impressions on behalf of visitors.
+Click spam isn’t limited to apps though, with mobile landing pages and web pages also capable of generating ad clicking activity and impressions on behalf of visitors.

 Spotting click flooding on your ads